 kubectl configured Kubernetes cluster.

-Now that you’re set up with a development environment, its time to automate releases with github.
+Now that you’re set up with a development environment, its time to deliver a private docker image.